molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Find by element type</aside>

-In this rare occasion, we need to enforce the element `app-counter` because that is `CounterComponent`’s selector.
+In this rare occasion, we need to enforce the element `app-counter` because this is `CounterComponent`’s selector.

 Using a test id makes the element type arbitrary.
 This makes tests more robust in other case.
 When testing the existence of child Components though, it is the element type that invokes the child.

-Our spec is almost ready.
-One expectation is missing.
+Our spec still lacks an expectation.
 The query method returns a `DebugElement` or `null`.
 We simply assert that the return value is truthy:

 ```typescript
 it('renders an independent counter', () => {